euphroshub/Uni-Homework-3/README.md

 # Uni-Homework-3

+This is a homework from the University of Quebec in Trois-Rivieres, Canada.

+the course is in french so code is in french

 A java console library manager program.(in french)

+Description of the assignment:

 In context :
 The owner of your city's library seeks your knowledge in designing